paigeholl/UnvA-Scans/README.md

 NOTE: Results are sorted by severity (not necessarily remediation order)

-Click any vulnerability for details
+Click any vulnerability for details in Tenable

 Example: Microsoft Teams for Desktop < 25122.1415.xx.xxx Remote Code Execution (August 2025)